-The Domain was started at the beginning of the 20th century by Armand Rousseau who, at age 18, inherited several plots of vineyards in Gevrey Chambertin.
+The Domaine was started at the beginning of the 20th century by Armand Rousseau who, at the age of 18, inherited several plots of vineyards in Gevrey Chambertin.
 He came from a family of small landowners, composed mainly of vine growers, coopers and local wine merchants.

-Armand's marriage in 1909 provided him with additional vineyards, as well as the current Domain premises, situated near the 13th Century church in the oldest part of the village and which include a house, storage space, the cellars and the winery, Armand Rousseau first sells his wines in bulk to local wholesalers.
+Armand's marriage in 1909 provided him with additional vineyards, as well as the current Domaine premises, situated near the 13th Century church, the oldest part of the village and which includes a house, storage space, the cellars and the winery, Armand Rousseau first sells his wines in bulk to local wholesalers.

-As years go by, Armand Rousseau continues to enlarge his Domain with the purchase of more Grands Crus, classified as such in 1935 when the "Institut des Appellations d'Origine Contrôlée" was created, that is, MAZY CHAMBERTIN in 1937, MAZOYERES CHAMBERTIN (now appearing under the appellation of CHARMES CHAMBERTIN) in 1940, CHAMBERTIN in 1943 and 1956.
+As years go by, Armand Rousseau continues to enlarge his Domaine with the purchase of more Grands Crus, classified as such in 1935 when the "Institut des Appellations d'Origine Contrôlée" was created, that is, MAZY CHAMBERTIN in 1937, MAZOYERES CHAMBERTIN (now appearing under the appellation of CHARMES CHAMBERTIN) in 1940, CHAMBERTIN in 1956, 1970, 1983 and 1994.

-Speaking fluently English and German, he decides to turn principally towards export, and, after the USA where his father had already started to sell his wines right after prohibition at the end of the 30's, he develops the exchanges first with Great-Britain, Germany, Switzerland, soon afterwards to all European countries, then to Canada, Australia, New-Zealand, Brazil, etc. and lastly Asia in the 1970’s.
+Speaking fluent English and German, he decides to turn principally towards export, and, after the USA where his father had already started to sell his wines right after prohibition, at the end of the 30's, he develops the exchanges first with Great-Britain, Germany, Switzerland, soon afterwards to all European countries, then to Canada, Australia, New-Zealand, Brazil, etc. and lastly Asia in the 1970’s.

-In 1982, Eric, his son joined the team after studies in the Lycée Agricole et Viticole of Mâcon Davayé and one year of specializing in oenology in Dijon University.
-He also has been able to extend his knowledge by working for negociants and wineshops in Burgundy.
+In 1982, Eric, his son joined the team after studies at the Lycée Agricole et Viticole of Mâcon Davayé and one year of specializing in oenology at Dijon University.
+He was also able to extend his knowledge by working for negociants and wineshops in Burgundy.

 Eric starts in the vineyards.
-He introduces new techniques as green harvest, leaf removal and a mechanic work of the soil without insecticides or chemical additions.
-He orientates the Domaine near a viticulture more biologic and get involve with the vinification.
-He keeps a traditional way of winemaking with the minimum of manipulations.
+He introduces new techniques such as the green harvest, leaf removal and mechanical work of the soil without use of insecticides or chemical additions.
+He orientates the Domaine towards a more organic viticulture and gets more involved with the vinification.
+He maintains the Domaine's traditional way of winemaking, with the minimum of manipulations.

-The wines from Domaine Armand Rousseau have improve over the years but it has always kept the same spirit as when Armand and Charles were making it.
+The wines from Domaine Armand Rousseau have developped over the years but have always kept the same spirit as when Armand and Charles were making then.
 The “Rousseau hand” is a style of wine very recognizable.
-Our wines are typically Burgundian wines : Fine, Elegant and a honest, truly expression of the vineyards through the Pinot grape and a little piece of the winemaker.
+Our wines are typically Burgundian : Fine, elegant and an honest, true expression of the vineyards through the Pinot Noir grape and a little piece of the winemaker.